 Glenn was born and raised in Berea, on the west side of Cleveland, and began playing drums at the age of two; the drums a gift from his uncle - a high school band director.
 Glenn began formal lessons in fourth grade with Cleveland area jazz drummer and vibraphonist Harold Damas, with whom he studied for twelve years.
-Glenn began performing professionally in tenth grade with the west-side based band “The Fudales” and also began teaching private students while at Berea High School.
-During high school Glenn studied at the Baldwin-Wallace College Summer Music Clinics with George Kiteley and at the Ludwig Drum Company Percussion Symposiums with Joe Morello, Alan Dawson, Ed Shaughnessy, Leigh Howard Stevens, David Friedman, David Samuels, Al Payson, Charlie Christian, Fred Sanford, Carmine Appice, Marv Dahlgren, Charles Dowd, David Charles, and others.
+Glenn began performing professionally in tenth grade with the west-side of Cleveland based band “The Fudales” and also began teaching private students while at Berea High School.
+During high school Glenn studied at the Baldwin-Wallace College Summer Music Clinics with George Kiteley and at the Ludwig Drum Company Summer Percussion Symposiums with Joe Morello, Alan Dawson, Ed Shaughnessy, Leigh Howard Stevens, David Friedman, David Samuels, Al Payson, Charlie Christian, Fred Sanford, Carmine Appice, Marv Dahlgren, Charles Dowd, David Charles, and others.

 From 1978-92 Glenn attended Baldwin-Wallace University; Conservatory, studied percussion with George Kiteley, and earned the Bachelor of Music in Percussion Performance.
 He was the Conservatory’s Concerto Competition Co-Winner in 1981, and freelanced in northeast Ohio with local bands, his own jazz quartet, a vibe/marimba duo he founded with student colleague Michael Wimberly, and performed with the Tommy Dorsey Band among others.

-From 1982-83 Glenn attended Eastern Illinois University, studied percussion with Johnny Lee Lane, jazz composition with Alan Horney, earned the Master of Arts in Percussion Performance, and served as jazz and percussion teaching assistant where he directed jazz ensemble II and a jazz combo, directed the marimba ensemble, taught vibraphone lessons, performed in the percussion ensemble, jazz ensemble I and combo I. Glenn also performed with the Kevin Gainer Quartet which received the “Outstanding Combo” award at the 1983 Notre Dame Collegiate Jazz Festival and 1983 Memphis State University Jazz Festival, and performed professionally around Illinois.
-After graduating from EIU, Glenn did an extensive United States tour with the 1940’s Radio Hour Show based in Dallas, Texas, recorded an album with the Air Force Band of Mid America, taught at the Eastern Illinois University Summer Jazz Camps, taught private lessons, and played freelance drumset gigs in throughout the region.
+From 1982-83 Glenn attended Eastern Illinois University, studied percussion with Johnny Lee Lane, jazz composition with Alan Horney, earned the Master of Arts in Percussion Performance, and served as jazz and percussion teaching assistant where he directed jazz ensemble II and a jazz combo, directed the marimba ensemble, taught vibraphone lessons, performed in the percussion ensemble, jazz ensemble I and combo I. Glenn also performed with the Kevin Gainer Quartet which received the “Outstanding Combo” award at the 1983 Notre Dame Collegiate Jazz Festival and 1983 Memphis State University Jazz Festival, and performed professionally throughout Illinois.
+After graduating from EIU, Glenn did an extensive United States musical tour with the 1940’s Radio Hour Show based in Dallas, Texas, recorded an album with the Air Force Band of Mid America, taught at the Eastern Illinois University Summer Jazz Camps, taught private lessons, and played freelance drumset gigs in throughout the Illinois region.

 In 1986-87 Glenn accepted his first full-time university teaching position as Tri-College Visiting Lecturer at the University of Minnesota-Moorhead, North Dakota State University, and Concordia College, where he taught applied percussion, percussion ensemble, percussion methods, and coached the NDSU Drumline.
 He also served as principal timpani/percussion with the Fargo-Moorhead Symphony.

-From 1988-94 Glenn lived in Lakewood, Ohio and was a freelance artist in the Cleveland/northeast Ohio area.
+From 1988-94 Glenn lived in Lakewood, Ohio as a freelance artist in the Cleveland/northeast Ohio area.
 He was a member of the world percussion quartet BATTU "artists in-residence" at Baldwin Wallace College.
 BATTU toured Ohio, Pennsylvania, and Texas and presented hundreds of performances and clinics for Young Audiences of Greater Cleveland.
-Glenn served as principal and assistant principal percussion with the award winning Cleveland Chamber Symphony, including myriad world premieres, tours to the Ball State University New Music Festival and Harvard University, and nine recordings on Gunther Schueller's GM label.
+Glenn served as principal and assistant principal percussion with the award-winning Cleveland Chamber Symphony, including myriad world premieres, tours to the Ball State University New Music Festival and Harvard University, and nine compact disc recordings on Gunther Schueller's GM label.
 Glenn also performed with Cleveland Ballet, Cleveland Opera, Ohio Chamber Orchestra, Colorado Music Festival in Boulder, Robert Page Singers, and appeared as soloist with the Baldwin-Wallace College Conservatory Symphony Orchestra.
 He performed Cleveland Opera’s world premiere of Stewart Copeland’s opera Holy Blood and Crescent Moon and played with rock & roll legend Chuck Berry.
 Glenn completed two years of post-doctoral studies at Cleveland State University where he studied contemporary music with Edwin London, served as personnel manager and principal percussion with the New Music Associates - a professional ensemble in-residence at CSU, and studied orchestral percussion with Tom Freer and Jay Burnham of the Cleveland Orchestra.
 Glenn taught at the Baldwin-Wallace College Preparatory Department, taught timpani and drumset for twelve summers at the United States Percussion Camp, and taught world music at Cuyahoga Community College.
 In 1994 he was awarded a professional research grant from the Ohio Arts Council to study Afro-Cuban folkloric percussion with Roberto Vizciano, Fermin Nani, and Santiago Nani at the National School of the Arts in Havana, Cuba.